In this post, I’m going to show you exactly how to fail as a franchise owner-before you become one.

 This gentleman was about to make a huge mistake.

-These people convinced themselves that they were about to make a good decision.
+This guy convinced himself that he was about to make a good decision.

-They either talked themselves out of having a franchise attorney look their franchise documents over, or they didn’t know that they were supposed to.
+He (and his wife) either talked themselves out of having an attorney look their franchise documents over, or they didn’t know that they were supposed to.
+I’m not sure.
+Actually, I’m not sure about anything they were doing…or were about to do.